What is the Ritucharya in Ayurveda?

 Duration: 14th July to 14th January

-In this Kaal, the days are shorter, and nights are longer.
+In this Kaal, the days are shorter, and the nights are longer.
 Moreover, in India, people often discourage one from participating in or hosting auspicious works.
 The three different seasons under this Kaal are:

 4. Varsha Ritu/Monsoon